mumoshu/okra/README.md

   phase: Updating
 ```

-With this configuration, `argocdapplicationdeployment-controller` fetches two cluster secrets `mycluster-web-1-v2` and `mycluster-web-2-v2`, concatenate the two into a cluster secret named `web-clusters`.
-The cluster secret is lableled `myservice-role: web` for selection by `ApplicationSet`.
+With this configuration, `argocdapplicationdeployment-controller` fetches two cluster secrets `mycluster-web-1-v2` and `mycluster-web-2-v2`, concatenate the two into a cluster secrets named `mysystem-web-mysystem-mycluster-web-1-v2` and `mysystem-web-mysystem-mycluster-web-2-v2`.
+The cluster secrets ared lableled `myservice-role: web` for selection by `ApplicationSet`.

-ArgoCD's `ApplicationSet` controller detects the updated `web-clusters` and installs `Application`s onto the clusters according to `ApplicationSet`s.
+ArgoCD's `ApplicationSet` controller detects the updated `mysystem-web-mysystem-mycluster-web-1-v2` and `mysystem-web-mysystem-mycluster-web-2-v2`, then installs `Application`s onto the clusters according to `ApplicationSet`s.

 The update strategy of `CreateBeforeDelete` results in creating updating the cluster secret to add new clusters first.
 It deletes the old clusters from the cluster secret only after all the `ApplicationSet` matched the `applicationSet.selector` completed deployments to the new clusters.